lancerkind/webapp-devops-aws/Readme.md

 1. **Trigger Infrastructure Deployment**: Trigger infrastructure deployment workflow when there is a code change

 ### Setup and test GitHub Actions for Infrastructure Repository and Webapp Repository
 A workflow is provided to run the same test using your AWS credentials and region.
+This will suss out environmental problems such as IAM permissions, GitHub secrets, etc. Once that works, we'll move on to getting the repository dispatch workflow working.

 - Workflow: .github/workflows/test-deploy.yml
 - Triggers: workflow_dispatch (manual)